cirosantilli/china-dictatorship/FAQ.md

 But are all media forced to state their affiliation?
 Should all major newspapers start taking pools of how many employees follow which religion, and put that in their print?

+### FLG is illegal in China, we must follow the law

+This might be a bad law that should be changed.

 ### FLG is a fake religion

 Similar to the question: does God exist?

 And thus unanswerable, and not interesting to me.

+### Many people both are against censorship and FLG

+I know that, and that supporting FLG is "bad" for my public image with most Chinese, including those that are against censorship.

+But without censorship, there will be democracy, and with democracy FLG followers will have voting rights, and FLG will become legal.

+I think the situation is very similar to Scientology in the USA today: most people dislike it, but believe that you can believe whatever you want.